Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 N.B All of the following methods will eventually lead to damage to your nib.

-The following methods showcase how to clean wood burner tips the incorrect way.
+The following methods showcase how to clean wood burning tips the incorrect way.
 Use these methods with caution.

 Another non-recommended method to clean your pyrography tools is using sandpaper to remove carbon residue from tips.
 Not only is it rough, but it extensively eats away the tips of your pen over time.